-- Launch Connect Director on System A, and in the navigation pane click Administration > Telephones > Telephones.
+- 4. On System A, delete the moved phones as follows: - a.
+Launch Connect Director on System A, and in the navigation pane clickAdministration > Telephones > Telephones.
 The Telephones page is displayed. - b.
 Select the phones you want to delete, and then click Delete. - c.
 In the Confirmation dialog, click OK.
 The system deletes the selected phones. - 5.
-Do one of the following: - If you plan to continue using System A and want it to have a certificate different from System B, restore System A's original certificate and private key: - a.
-From the backup copy you made of System A's <drive>:\Shoreline Data\keystore directory, replace the private key and certificate files in the same path on Server A:
+Do one of the following:

+- If you plan to continue using System A and want it to have a certificate different from System B, restore System A's original certificate and private key: - a.
+From the backup copy you made of System A's <drive>:\Shoreline Data \keystore directory, replace the private key and certificate files in the same path on Server A:
-'''

-<drive>:\Shoreline Data\keystore\private\hq_ca.key
+''' <drive>:\Shoreline Data\keystore\private\hq_ca.key <drive>:\Shoreline Data\keystore\certs\hq_ca.crt '''

-'''

-<drive>:\Shoreline Data\keystore\certs\hg ca.crt